Latest News

 Labor faces backlash over emergency services job cuts, with Treasurer Jaclyn Symes denying losses despite reports of hundreds axed.
 Nationals accuse Labor of financial mismanagement, risking regional safety and environmental protection. - Tim Bull slams government over firewood shortages, fuel loads and lack of practical solutions

-East Gippsland Shire Council invites nominations for the 2026 Australia Day Awards, recognising individuals, groups, and events for outstanding community contributions in volunteering, sport, arts, environment, and service. - Danny O'Brien seeks explanation for South Gippsland entering fire danger period earlier than neighbouring regions
+East Gippsland Council is calling for nominations for the 2026 Australia Day Awards, celebrating individuals, groups, and events that make outstanding contributions to the community across volunteering, sport, arts, and environment. - Danny O'Brien seeks explanation for South Gippsland entering fire danger period earlier than neighbouring regions

 Bass Coast Shire Council has awarded a $1.01 million contract to TS Constructions to restore Wonthaggi heritage-listed Old Post Office, preserving its historic character and ensuring long-term structural integrity. - From Job expos to farms and sports awards connecting communities across East Gippsland through events and advocacy